fly9sky/fly9sky.github.io/_homes/DOTNET.md

 Called when the VisualCollection of the visual object is modified.

-> OnVisualParentChanged(DependencyObject)	(Inherited from Visual)

-Invoked when the parent element of this UIElement reports a change to its underlying visual parent.

 > PointFromScreen(Point)

 Converts a Point in screen coordinates into a Point that represents the current coordinate system of the Visual.

-> PointToScreen(Point)	(Inherited from Visual)

-Converts a Point that represents the current coordinate system of the Visual into a Point in screen coordinates.

-> PredictFocus(FocusNavigationDirection)	(Inherited from Visual)

-When overridden in a derived class, returns the element that would receive focus for a specified focus traversal direction, without actually moving focus to that element.

 > RaiseEvent(RoutedEventArgs)